love that writers around the world are inspired by

 you can write a four-part story that uses the spring,

-once (a single e-mail or snail mail)
+once (a single e-mail or snail mail) before the February

-will be published in its respective issue.)
+in its respective issue.)

-We prefer you send manuscripts via e-mail to submission
+We prefer you send manuscripts via email to submission

 (@) thefirstline (dot) com.
-We accept stories in MS
+We accept stories

-part of the attachment.
+of the attachment.
 Stories also can be sent to The

 First Line's post office box.
 No manuscripts will